BVLC/caffe/docs/model_zoo.md

     - Information about what data the model was trained on, modeling choices, etc.
     - License information.
 - [optional] Other helpful scripts.

+This simple format can be handled through bundled scripts or manually if need be.

 ### Hosting model info